kobrienGIS/kobrienGIS.github.io/Project381/index.md

 //  ––––   CLASSIFICATION & LANDCOVER   ––––

-// Training Data (w/ Export to QGIS and Reuploaded Points)
+// This section requires manual image classification training data to be created in the form of polygons.
+These were then exported into GQIS to be converted into point samples within the polygons to cut down on processing requirements.

-// Export.table.toDrive({
+// Training Data (w/ Export to QGIS and Reuploaded Points) Export.table.toDrive({
-//   collection: Forest,
+  collection: Forest,
-//   description:'forestfcToDrive',
+  description:'forestfcToDrive',
-//   fileFormat: 'SHP'
+  fileFormat: 'SHP'
-// });
+});

-// Export.table.toDrive({
+Export.table.toDrive({
-//   collection: NotForest,
+  collection: NotForest,
-//   description:'notforestfcToDrive',
+  description:'notforestfcToDrive',
-//   fileFormat: 'SHP'
+  fileFormat: 'SHP'
-// });
+});

-// Export.table.toDrive({
+Export.table.toDrive({
-//   collection: Water,
+  collection: Water,
-//   description:'waterfcToDrive',
+  description:'waterfcToDrive',
-//   fileFormat: 'SHP'
+  fileFormat: 'SHP'
-// });
+});

 var newfc = forest.merge(notforest).merge(water);